vli777/pyport/README.md

 * nested clustered optimization

 Instructions:
-1. Provide a single column csv containing the ticker symbols you want to includ
+1. Provide a single column csv containing the ticker symbols you want to include
-2. Specify the input file name (e.g. 'portfolio inputs')
+2. Set the parameters in the `#config` section.

-3. Set the parameters in the `#config` section.
-Note that some optimization methods require additional parameters.
+TO-DO: some optimization methods require additional parameters, input type, update config template